latent-to/developer-docs/docs/concepts/weight-copying-in-bittensor.md

 />
 </center>

-## The problem with weight copying
+## The problems with weight copying

 ### Degraded subnet quality